It is completely normal to worry when your cat has disappeared for a long time. But after how long should you start to look for them?

 It is also very important to let your neighbours and any passers-by know of your cat’s disappearance.
 Put up lost posters and hand out flyers with a picture of your cat, any distinctive signs, and your contact information.

 Put up lost posters on electric polls, on your supermarket noticeboard and slip flyers in letterboxes.
 Do not forget to ask your neighbours to check their garage and garden shed, your cat might have gotten stuck in there.

 Do not hesitate to publish a message on a social media group or a missing pet website.
 Websites like Animal Search UK specialise in missing cats cases and works with volunteers to help you reunite with your cat.

 Once a female cat is spayed, she becomes more of a homebody and prefers staying with her owners.
 A male cat that is neutered becomes cuddlier and does not yearn to go out and meet females.
-It does not mean that your cat won’t want to go out anymore, but it might not try to constantly run away.
+It does not mean that your cat won’t want to go out anymore, but they might not try to constantly run away.

 Clicker training is a training method that works well on cats.
 It consists of combining action, a click, and a treat as a reward.
-In other words, when you want the cat to come to the call of its name, all you have to do is click and give a reward when they look at you.
+In other words, when you want the cat to come to the call of their name, all you have to do is click and give a reward when they look at you.

 Attaching a cat GPS to their collar or harness can give you, the owner, real peace of mind.
 A GPS tracker is light and small, and it is not uncomfortable for the cat.
 It is very useful for the owners to track their cat’s every move.
-And if the cat is not coming home, it is easier to trace their cat.
+And if the cat is not coming home, it is easier to trace them.